D50000/D5000-JavaScript30/README.md

     }
     const sortedBands = bands.sort((a, b) => strip(a) > strip(b) ?
 1 : -1);

-# 18.Adding Up Times with reduce
+# 18. Adding Up Times with reduce

     Use reduce to sum the data in the elements.